Approved by Senate November 25, 2019 and by the Board of Governors December 9, 2019

 4.2 The University recognizes that sexual violence is a fundamental affront to an individual’s rights, dignity and integrity.

 4.3 The University seeks to prevent sexual violence, including by safely intervening and speaking out when the University sees it occurring.

-4.4 The University ensures that members of the University community who experience sexual violence are supported, treated with compassion and the University will appropriately accommodate their needs.
+4.4 The University ensures that members of the University community who experience sexual violence are believed, heard, supported, treated with compassion and the University will appropriately accommodate their needs.

 4.5 The University addresses acts of sexual violence in the University community fairly and promptly.

 4.6 The University is committed to a survivor-centred approach to addressing issues of sexual violence and the development of English and French language services.